 Your team’s mission may be repairing homes after a disaster, building a school in another country or serving food and distributing clothes to those in need in your own town.

-You may be teaching a Vacation Bible School class for a church that does not have the resources to do it themselves or at one of our New England Mission sites or you might take the challenge to host an UMVIM team at your church to perform local mission in your community.
+You may be teaching a Vacation Bible School class for a church that does not have the resources to do it themselves or at one of our New England Mission sites or you might take the challenge to host an UMVIM team at your church to perform local mission in your community or investigate other opportunities further away (nationally or internationally).
 There are so many mission opportunities and so many ways to serve the least, the lost, the discouraged, the devastated or the last.

 So what are you waiting for?